It All Started with a Bar of Soap: Top Tips to Detoxing Your Skin Care Regimen

 In its 36 years, The Cosmetics Ingredient Review panel has only rejected 11 ingredients as unsafe cosmetics12 On the other hand, the European Union has banned hundreds of chemicals in cosmetics.13 Even descriptions such as “hypoallergenic” or “natural” can “have very little medical meaning,” according to the FDA.14

 Once I started learning about the negative health risks that my face wash could be causing to me and my unborn child, I immediately started “detoxing” my skin care products.
-First things first, I bought a homemade tea tree and charcoal bar of soap to swap out for my face wash.
-I was hooked.
 In one fell swoop, I went through my entire bathroom and put everything that was chemical-ridden into a box to be thrown out and slowly started replacing with more pure, toxin-free products.